BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 7. **Completion Message:** Finally, it prints a message indicating the successful extraction of the files.

 #### Generate Zip Files

 This script is used to generate the zip files of the repositories.
 As mentioned in the script above, tt is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using the `generateZipFiles.sh`.

+##### Configuration

 In order to execute it, you must modify the following constants:

 1. `repositories`: This constant is used to specify the names of the repositories that you want to generate the zip files.
 2. `subfolders`: This constant is used to specify the subfolders that you want to generate the zip files.
 For example, if you want to generate the zip files of the `diffs`, `metrics_data`, `metrics_evolution`, `metrics_predictions`, `metrics_statistics` and `repositories` subfolders, you must add them to the `subfolders` list.

+##### Run

 Now that you have set the constants, you can run the following command to execute the following command:
 ```
 make generate_zip_files_script
 ```

+##### Workflow

+1. **Directory Validation:** Initially, the script checks if it's being executed from the `/PyDriller` directory.
+If the script is not in the expected directory, it prompts the user to run it from `/PyDriller` and terminates.

+2. **Repository and Subfolder Definition:** It defines an array named `repositories` that lists the names of repositories to be compressed.
+Additionally, an array named `subfolders` lists relevant subdirectories within each repository that need to be included in the zip files.

+3. **Compression Directory Setup:** The script ensures a directory named `compressed` exists within the current working directory (`/PyDriller`).
+If this directory is absent, the script creates it to store the resulting zip files.

+4. **Zip File Generation:**
+   - The script iterates over each repository name in the `repositories` array.
+   - For each repository, it constructs a list of paths by combining each subfolder's name with the repository name, ensuring all specified subfolders for each repository are included.
+   - It also includes a CSV file (`repository_name-commits_list.csv`) located in the `ck_metrics` folder for each repository in the list of items to zip.
+   - A zip file for each repository is created in the `compressed` directory, containing all specified subfolders and the commits list CSV file.

+5. **Sound Notification:** Upon completion of the zip file creation process, the script attempts to play a notification sound from a specified path (`./../.assets/Sounds/NotificationSound.wav`).
+If the sound file cannot be found, it notifies the user.

+6. **Completion Message:** A success message is displayed, indicating that the zip files have been created successfully.

 #### Move Extracted Files
 This is a really simple script, which is used to run after you execute the `extractZipFiles.sh` script, as it will move the extracted files to the right directory, for example, the extracted `/kafka/ck_metrics` will be placed in `/ck_metrics/kafka`.